Syncfusion AI Assistant

 Styles: C:/Program Files (x86)/Syncfusion/Essential Studio/JavaScript - EJ2/19.3.53/Web(Essential JS 2)/JavaScript/ej2-js-es5/styles/material.css

-Alternatively, clone the Essential JS 2 quickstart project and install the required packages by running the following commands.
+Alternatively, Run the following command to clone the Essential JS 2 quickstart project from GitHub and install the required packages.

 git clone https://github.com/syncfusion/ej2-quickstart.git quickstart